John M. ParadiseAssociate

 Professional Profile

-John Paradise is an associate in Carr Allison’s Birmingham (AL) office, defending matters of transportation, construction, premises liability, health care, nursing and pharmacy and medical malpractice.
+John Paradise is an associate in Carr Allison’s Birmingham (AL) office, defending matters of personal injury, premises liability, transportation and insurance coverage.

 John attended the University of North Alabama for undergrad, graduating with a BS in nursing.
 With a desire to continue his education and use his medical knowledge and nursing experience, he decided to pursue a legal career.
 Having great admiration for those in the nursing profession, John is confident in his ability to represent medical professional in court.
 John earned his JD from Cumberland School of Law at Samford University (AL).
 While in law school, he was a member of the Student Health Law Association and a participant in the Donworth Moot Court Competition.